Laveranues Coles: Professional career

-2000 NFL Combine

-New York Jets
+New York Jets (first stint)

-Coles was drafted by the New York Jets in the third round (78th overall) of the 2000 NFL Draft.
+Coles was selected by the New York Jets in the third round (78th overall) of the 2000 NFL draft.
 Coles' first career touchdown catch came in the Jets' "Monday Night Miracle" victory against the Miami Dolphins on October 23, 2000.
+As a rookie, he finished with 23 receptions for 370 yards and one touchdown in 13 games and three starts.

 Washington Redskins

 After a spectacular 2002 season, Coles signed with the Washington Redskins in the 2002 offseason.
 He said he left the Jets because the Redskins offered him more money.
 He made the Pro Bowl for the Redskins in 2003, after catching 82 passes for 1,204 yards, while playing the majority of the season with a fractured toe.
 It was the most receptions by a Washington player in a single season since Art Monk had 86 in 1989.

 New York Jets (second stint)

 He was traded back to the Jets in 2005 for Santana Moss.
 During the first year of his second stint with the Jets, Coles revealed that he had been sexually abused between ages 10 to 13 by a man whom his mother, Sirretta married.
 Coles refused to divulge the man's name.
 After the abuse was revealed, Sirretta Coles divorced the man, who was later sentenced to nine years in prison.
 He served about a third of his sentence and was released.
 He was convicted of another crime and has been imprisoned since 2001.

 After a disappointing season in 2005, Coles enjoyed a rebirth in 2006, partly due to the good health of quarterback, Chad Pennington.
 On December 26, 2006, he caught the last touchdown on Monday Night Footballs last game on ABC.
-On September 28, 2008, now with Brett Favre at quarterback, Coles caught 8 passes for 105 yards and 3 touchdowns in a 56-35 win over the Arizona Cardinals.
+On September 28, 2008, now with Brett Favre at quarterback, Coles caught 8 passes for 105 yards and 3 touchdowns in a 56–35 win over the Arizona Cardinals.
 That season, Coles tied his career high season touchdown mark that he set in 2001, with 7 touchdowns.

 Coles was released by the Jets on February 25, 2009.